The Happiness Hypothesis: Ch.7: The uses of adversity

-Nietzsche wrote, "What doesn't kill me makes me stronger," but this is not true for everyone; adversity may result in post-traumatic stress disorder.
+Nietzsche wrote, "What doesn't kill me makes me stronger," but this is not true for everyone; adversity can result in post-traumatic stress disorder.
 Haidt discusses how and why some people grow from their suffering, along with ways of improving one's chances of finding post-traumatic growth.
-Adversity at the right time in life, as Robert Sternberg's research on wisdom shows, can make people more compassionate and better able to balance the needs of self and others.
+Adversity, as Robert Sternberg's research on wisdom shows, can make people more compassionate and better able to balance the needs of self and others.

 Ch.8: The felicity of virtue

-Taking Benjamin Franklin as an example, Haidt looks at how success can follow virtue, in the broad sense of virtue that goes back to the Ancient Greek arete, excellence.
+Giving Benjamin Franklin as an example, Haidt looks at how success can follow virtue, in the broad sense of virtue that comes from the Ancient Greek arete, excellence.
 The ancients, according to Haidt, had a sophisticated psychological understanding of virtue, using maxims, fables and role-models to train "the elephant," the automatic responses of the individual.
 Though the beginnings of Western virtue lie in Homer, Aesop and the Old Testament, the modern understanding of it has much to do with the arguments of Kant (the categorical imperative) and Bentham (utilitarianism).
 With these came a shift from character ethics to quandary ethics, from moral education to moral reasoning.

 To address the question of how a common morality can be forged in a diverse society, Haidt turns to positive psychology, specifically to Seligman and Peterson's work on virtues and strengths.

 Ch.9: Divinity with or without God

-Using the metaphor of Flatland, Haidt argues that the perception of sacredness and divinity are two basic features of the human mind; the emotions of disgust, moral elevation, and awe tell us about this dimension, but not everybody listens.
+Using the metaphor of Flatland, Haidt argues that the perception of sacredness and divinity are two basic features of the human mind; the emotions of disgust, moral elevation, and awe tell us about this dimension.
 The "religious right" can only be understood by acknowledging this dimension, which most liberals and secular thinkers ignore or misunderstand.
 The work of William James and of Abraham Maslow (on "peak experiences") shows ways in which this dimension is also relevant to the non-religious.